htemiz/DeepSR/README.md

         'lrfactor': 0.5,  # Learning rate plateau factor.
 The ratio of decrease in learning rate value.
         'minimumlrate': 1e-7,  # learning rate can be reduced down to a maximum of this value.
         'modelname': basename(__file__).split('.')[0],  # modelname is the same as the name of this file.
-        'metrics': ['PSNR', 'SSIM'],  # the model name is the same as the name of this file.
+        'metrics': ['PSNR', 'SSIM'],  # Evaluation metrics are PSNR and SSIM.
         'normalization': ['standard', 53.28, 40.732],  # apply standardization to input images (mean, std)
         'outputdir': '',  # sub directories automatically created.
         'scale': 4,  # magnification factor is 4.